-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL 1 Grant TA Meetings HUD Grant Applicants; Housing and Service Providers Grant TA Meetings were held January 25-30, 2024. https://www.colliercountyfl.gov/government/public-services/divisions/community-and-human-services-division/housing-programs/grant-solicitations N/A N/A N/A 2 Public Hearing Non- targeted/broad community A public hearing will be held to take input on the draft PY 2024 Annual Action Plan.
-The hearing will be held on July 2, 2024, from 9:00 a.m. to 11:00 a.m. at the Community and Human Services offices at 3339 E. Tamiami Trail, Building H, Room 214, Naples FL 34112 and Zoom. https://us02web.zoom.us/j/89496529907?pwd=jUaQebEPRRt62x7wEkcL0kjarAyQJ0.1 Meeting ID: 894 9652 9907 Passcode: 433595 A summary of comments will be included after the public hearing.
-All comments were welcome.
-N/A 3 Public Comment Period Non- targeted/broad community The County will hold a public comment period from July 3, 2024, through August 3, 2024, regarding the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment.
-During this period, the draft plans will be available for review in all County public libraries, at the Public Information Desk in the Harmon Turner Building on the Collier County Government Main Campus, in the Community & Human Services (CHS) Division office located at 3339 E Tamiami Trail, Building H, Suite 213, Naples FL 34112, and the Collier County website at www.colliercountyfl.gov. - Public Services Department, Community and Human Services Division.
-The document will be available in a format accessible to persons with disabilities upon request.
-All comments (received through the CHS office, either written, by telephone, via email, regular mail or in person) from citizens will be considered in preparing the final PY 2024 Annual Action Plan.
-CHS will respond to all comments in writing within 15 days of receipt.
-A summary of comments will be included after the public comment period.
-All comments were welcome.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL 1 Grant TA Meetings Non-targeted/broad community HUD Grant Applicants; Housing and Service Providers Grant TA Meetings were held between January 23, 2023 to January 27, 2023 N/A N/A N/A 2 Public Hearing Non-targeted/broad community HUD Grant Applicants; Housing and Service Providers The Collier County Community and Human Services Division held a public hearing on January 17, 2023, at 09:00 a.m11:00 a.m.
+The public hearing was held in the Community and Human Services Division's conference room on the third floor of the Health Department Building at 3339 East Tamiami Trail, Naples, FL 34112.
+N/A N/A N/A 3 Public Hearing Non-targeted/broad community A public hearing was held on Thursday, June 1 2023, from 9:00 a.m. to 11:00 a.m. at Community and Human Services offices at 3339 E. Tamiami Trail, Building H, Suite 213, Naples FL 34112.
+A summary of comments will be included after the public hearing.
+All comments are welcome.
 N/A

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL 4 Public Hearing Non- targeted/broad community Collier County Board of County Commissioners (BCC) Adoption of the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment has been scheduled for Tuesday, July 23, 2024, at a regularly scheduled meeting of the Board of County Commissioners.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not URL accepted and reasons 4 Public Comment Period Non-targeted/broad community A public comment period began on May 18, 2023, through June 17, 2023, regarding the 2023 Annual Action Plan.
+During this period, the draft AAP was available for review in all County public libraries, at the Public Information Desk in the Harmon Turner Building on the Collier County Government Main Campus, in the Community & Human Services (CHS) Division office located at 3339 E Tamiami Trail, Building H, Suite 213, Naples FL 34112, and the Collier County web site at www.colliercountyfl.gov. .
+The document is available in a format accessible to persons with disabilities upon request.
+All comments (received through the CHS office, either written, by telephone, via email, regular mail or in person) from citizens are considered in preparing the final PY 2023 AAP.
+A summary of comments will be included after the public comment period.
+All comments are welcome.
+N/A 5 Public Hearing Non-targeted/broad community Collier County Board of County Commissioners (BCC) A public hearing was held on July 11, 2023 at a regularly held Board of County Commissioners meeting to review and discuss the draft AAP.
+The BCC will take action to approve.
 A summary of comments will be included after the public hearing.
-All comments were welcome.
+All comments are welcome.
 N/A